qmonnet/rbpf/README.md

 This is the author's first try at writing Rust code.
-He learned a lot in the process, but there remains a feeling that this crate has a kind of C-ish style in some places instead of the Rusty look, the author would like it to have.
+He learned a lot in the process, but there remains a feeling that this crate has a kind of C-ish style in some places instead of the Rusty look the author would like it to have.
 So feedback (or PRs) are welcome, including about ways you might see to take better advantage of Rust features.